brianscan14/FE-1st-Milestone-Project/README.md

 User Centric FE Development Milestone Project - Code Institute

 This is a website that I created for my friend as way of showcasing her arts & craft skills.
-The Site incorporates options for custom designs and also items for sale, also including an about me section.
+The Site incorporates options for contacting her for bespoke designs and it also showcases items for sale.
+This is accomplished with a portfolio and contact section.
+Also included is a home page with blogs etc., and an about me page where they can get to know a little bit more about her.
 This site stems from the Instagram account and so the website is based on traffic coming from the Instagram page, so it has a mobile first centered design.

 ### **Demo:**